Principles of Cryptography

 From here Bob will do the following:

 If Bob wanted to reply to Alice, he would: retrieve Alice's public key, encrypt the message with her key, and send his encrypted message.
 Alice would use her private key to decrypt and read the message.
-The following is an example of asymmetric key cryptography using public and private key pairs.
+The following is an example of asymmetric key cryptography using *public* and *private* key pairs.&#x20;

 Asymmetric cryptography is typically used for smaller datasets like email or to secure symmetric cryptography keys for transmission across the Internet.
 You will learn more about this in later lessons.